Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 Dedicated “toy cleaner” for sex toys is a scam, and an expensive one at that.
 Simply put, it probably won’t hurt you but you definitely don’t need it.
 There’s nothing special, magical, or unique about sex toy cleaner.
 It’s literally a body-safe (sometimes) antibacterial spray or liquid, that’s it.
 If you’re using non-porous, body-safe toys, you don’t need it.
 If you’re using porous or toxic toys, it won’t help you.

 You can safely skip the toy cleaner and save money by learning how to clean your toys quickly and easily without it.
-I wrote this guide for Godemiche a few years ago, but here’s the TL/DR version:
+Here’s the TL/DR version of a few ways to do it:

 • Boil silicone, glass, or stainless steel non-motorized toys in a pot of water on the stove for 10 minutes.